Kaveh Pahlavan: Personal life

-In Iran, as a student, he played in the University of Tehran Volleyball Team, which won two Iranian National Volleyball College Championships (1971 and 1972).
-In 1973, sponsored by the University of Tehran, he participated in the College Student's Olympics, Moscow, USSR.
-His team lost every important match except those played against Soviet Union female Volleyball team.
-He also played for Peykan/Shahbaz Volleyball Club (1969–72), ranked on top five first class Iranian National Volleyball League, and for that he was invited to the Iranian National Volleyball Team in 1972.
+As a student in Iran, Pahlavan played in the University of Tehran Volleyball Team, which won two Iranian National Volleyball College Championships in 1971 and 1972.
+In 1973, sponsored by the University of Tehran, he participated in the Summer Universiade in Moscow, where his team lost every match except those played against Soviet Union female Volleyball team.
+He also played for Peykan/Shahbaz Volleyball Club (1969–72), and was invited to the Iranian National Volleyball Team in 1972.
 In the United States he received an award in Argentine Tango Dancing with his wife (2011–present).

-He studies history, philosophy, and Persian poetry as hobby.
-In 2011, he managed English translation and youtube posting of Behrouz Gharibpour's musical masterpiece, "Puppet Opera of Rumi".
-Kaveh and his life partner Farzaneh have a daughter, son, and 3 grandchildren.
-His son-in-law is from Ivory Coast.
-In this light, Kaveh Pahlavan is widely recognized as multicultural and loved by his colleagues a WPI.
+Pahlavan studied history, philosophy, and Persian poetry.
+In 2011, he managed the English translation of Behrouz Gharibpour's musical, Puppet Opera of Rumi.